neha9956/delta-demo2/README.md

 # delta-demo2
-this is write demo for Git and Github class
+this is write demo for Git and Github class?